C-Anirudh/Smart-Video/README.md

 Browser extension that uses NLP and Machine Learning to automatically generate MCQ based quizzes and smart notes for educational videos in youtube and other ed-tech websites.

 # Inspiration
 In the midst of COVID-19, the whole world has realised the power of online learning and the impact it can have on millions of students.
 Be it K-12 or higher education, virtual learning is talk of the town.
-Although there are plenty of video lectures available online and usage is extravagant, often these lectures can get too long, monotonous and quite frankly, boring!
+Although there are plenty of video lectures available online , often these lectures can be too long, monotonous and quite frankly, boring!
 People zone out frequently and lose track of what's going on.
-They end up rewinding the video and watch again which really is a waste of time.
+They end up rewinding the video and watching again which really is a waste of time.

 In this process, there is a lack of feedback; there is no one to test you if you've really understood what you've been listening to.
 What if there was a mechanism to evaluate the understanding?
 Also, not every student like to take notes.
 But all of us need something to refer to before an exam.
 What if there is someone who can automatically generate notes for you while you concentrate on listening to the lecture in the video?